dmkofgl/css-collection/level1.md

 ## Selectors (selectors specificity calculation)

+What are selectors?

+- Selectors are patterns used to target elements in the DOM to apply styles.
+A rule is `selector { property: value; }`.
+- Browsers match selectors from right to left (key selector first), then walk up the tree to verify the rest; write selectors that are clear and not overly long.

 CSS specificity determines which rule wins when multiple rules target the same element.

 - How specificity is calculated (weights):